esstwo/InCode/README.md

 This results in an algorithm, which will fulfill all requests in one direction in order and then switch directions.
 Let's take an example,
-In a 10 floor building, you are on floor 3 and get the following requests to go up - Floor 8, Floor 6, Floor 7, Floor 1.
+In a 10 floor building, you are on floor 3 and get the following requests to go up - Floor 8, Floor 6, Floor 7, Floor 3 and following requests to go down - Floor 4, Floor 5.
-Since these are stored in a `TreeSet`, and we are looking at the ceiling w.r.t the `currentFloor`, the order of execution will be Floor 6,7,8 and then reverse to go to floor 1.
+Since these are stored in a `TreeSet`, and we are looking at the ceiling w.r.t the `currentFloor`, the order of execution will be Floor 6,7,8 and then reverse to go to floor 5 and floor 4 and then finally floor 3 to go up.

+The algorithm may result in some starvation or delay in processing requests for top/bottom floors but since I am reversing directions every time i reach the end, it shouldn't be much of a delay.

 ####Operation - `operate`
 This method determines whether to go up or go down or sit idle, depending on what the `direction` is and whats the next stop.